๐Ÿ“ŠAnalytics

 Step 4: Review Call Details

-Click on any call in the table to see:
+Click on any call in the table to open the Call Details sheet with four tabs:

 Step 5: Export Call Logs